7.8 IR Flat Fields

 7.8.4 Blob Flats

 The new D-flat reference files ('4*dfl.fits') are intended to be used in combination with the most recent P-flats described in Section 7.8.3.
 While there is only one set of P-flats (one for each of the 15 imaging filters), D-flats are available only for six filters at 49 unique blob appearance dates.
-The appropriate delta-flat is selected according to the USEAFTER keyword in the flat field header corresponding to the observation date (DATE-OBS) keyword in the header of the raw image.
+The appropriate D-flat is selected according to the USEAFTER keyword in the flat field header corresponding to the observation date (DATE-OBS) keyword in the header of the raw image.
 During pipeline processing, calwf3 multiplies the P-flat and the D-flat reference files together to form a combined flat field image.
 D-flat values are set to 1.0 everywhere except in the blob regions which contain a high-frequency correction to the P-flat.
-Since blobs do not change position (aside from the occasional <1 pixel shifts discussed at the end of Section 7.5), the delta-flat for an individual blob does not change over time, and new blobs are simply added to the previous delta-flat and assigned an updated USEAFTER date.
+Since blobs do not change position (aside from the occasional <1 pixel shifts discussed at the end of Section 7.5), the D-flat for an individual blob does not change over time, and new blobs are simply added to the previous D-flat and assigned an updated USEAFTER date.
 Previously, only the strongest set of blobs were assigned a DQ flag (value=512, 'bad in flat') via the IR bad pixel tables.
-Now, the delta-flats provide DQ flags for all cataloged blobs, regardless of their strength.
-This increases the total number of flagged flat field pixels from 1.1% to 2.3% in the DQ array of calibrated WFC3/IR (*flt.fits) images.
+Now, the D-flats provide DQ flags for all cataloged blobs, regardless of their strength, increasing the total number of flagged flat field pixels from 1.1% to 2.3% in the DQ array of calibrated WFC3/IR (*flt.fits) images.

 The left panel of Figure 7.9 shows the product of the F125W P-flat and D-flat for 148 blobs appearing through July 2018.
-The right panel shows the F125W filter-dependent residual with respect to the 2010 'gray' inflight correction, which was heavily weighted toward the F160W filter which had the most inflight images from which to form a sky flat.
+The right panel shows the F125W filter-dependent residual with respect to the 2010 'gray' inflight correction, which was heavily weighted toward the F160W filter as that had the most inflight images from which to form a sky flat.
 The residuals are similar in both shape and amplitude to those in Figure 2 of WFC3 ISR 2011-11 which shows the ratio of the F125W and F160W sky flat computed from early inflight data.

 A sample drizzled product from MAST is shown in Figure 7.10, comprised of four FLT images in the F140W filter.
 The drizzled image has a combined exposure time of ~5200 seconds and a total background of ~10,000 electrons.
-The top panel shows the drizzle-combined image 'ibkdf2010_drz.fits' from FLT images calibrated with the 2010 flats.
+The top panel shows the drizzle-combined image (ibkdf2010_drz.fits) from FLT images calibrated with the 2010 flats.
 Residuals in the sky background are similar to the wavelength-dependent structure seen in the right panel of Figure 7.9.
 The drizzle-combined image from FLT images calibrated with the new (2020) P-flat and D-flat reference files is shown in the bottom panel in Figure 7.10.
-The large-scale uniformity of the background is significantly improved, and regions of the detector impacted by blobs appear visually clean.
+The large-scale uniformity of the background is significantly improved and regions of the detector impacted by blobs appear visually clean.